MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-consuming-wcf-services-with-the-wcf-basichttp-adapter.md

          This field indicates the intent of the outgoing SOAP HTTP request message.
 Here it is to call the Submit operation on the IOrderProcess interface from the Microsoft.Samples.BizTalk.WCF.BasicHttpSendAdapter.BasicHttpWcfServiceConsuming namespace.

         > [!NOTE]
         >  The binding file that the **BizTalk WCF Service Consuming Wizard** generates uses the action mapping format for the **StaticAction** property.
 When using content-based routing for the WCF send adapters to send messages to WCF services, you need to set the **BTS.Operation** property in pipeline components for the action mapping format as the field to be used for content-based routing.
 Alternatively, you can use the single action format for content-based routing.
 In this walkthrough, you use the single action format.
-For more information about the single action format and the action mapping format, see [WCF-BasicHttp Transport Properties Dialog Box, Send, General Tab](../core/wcf-basichttp-transport-properties-dialog-box-send-general-tab.md).
+For more information about the single action format and the action mapping format, see the **WCF-BasicHttp Transport Properties Dialog Box, Send, General** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

     9. Click **OK** twice to return to the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console.